MENU

 The production department, production workshop, quality management department, QC inspection room director, and inspectors are responsible for the implementation of this procedure.

-4. Testing basis
+4. Testing Basis

 YY/T0188.6-1995 Drug Inspection Operation Procedure, Part 6, Drug Bioassay.